rodrigolearns/grobid/WINDOWSME.md

 By default, core usage does not require DeLFT.

-To run GROBID with DeLFT enabled without editing files back and forth, this repository includes a DeLFT-enabled config file and a dedicated Gradle run task.
+To run GROBID with DeLFT enabled without editing files back and forth, this repository includes a DeLFT-enabled config template and a dedicated Gradle run task.

 ```powershell
 .\gradlew.bat runDelftWindows
 ```

-This uses `grobid-home/config/grobid-delft-windows.yaml`, which enables DeLFT for the `citation` model (and keeps other models on Wapiti), and contains the DeLFT install/venv paths used during validation.
+This uses a locally-generated `grobid-home/config/grobid-delft-windows.yaml` (created by `setup_delft_windows.ps1` from the committed template `grobid-home/config/grobid-delft-windows.example.yaml`).
+The generated file enables DeLFT for the `citation` model (and keeps other models on Wapiti) and contains machine-specific absolute paths.

+Note: if you are not using the setup script, you must create `grobid-home/config/grobid-delft-windows.yaml` yourself (e.g., copy `grobid-delft-windows.example.yaml`) and set `grobid.delft.install` and `grobid.delft.pythonVirtualEnv` to real paths on your machine.

 ### DeLFT embeddings + LMDB sizing (facts + guidance)